rage/java-programming/data/part-9/3-object-polymorphism.md

 <!-- Toteuta luokan Elain perivä luokka `Koira`.
 Luokalla Koira tulee olla parametrillinen konstruktori, jolla luotavalle koiraoliolle voi antaa nimen.
 Tämän lisäksi koiralla tulee olla parametriton konstruktori, jolla koiran nimeksi tulee "Koira" sekä parametriton metodi hauku, joka ei palauta arvoa (void).
 Koiralla tulee olla myös metodit syo ja nuku kuten eläimillä yleensä ottaen. -->

 Implement a class called `Dog` that inherits from Animal.
 Dog should have a parameterized constructor that can be used to name it.
 The class should also have a non-parameterized constructor, which gives the dog the name "Dog".
-Another method that Dog must have is the non-parameterized bark, and it should not return any value (void).
+Another method that Dog must have is the non-parameterized method bark, and it should not return any value (void).
 Like all animals, Dog needs to have the methods eat and sleep.

 <!-- Alla on esimerkki luokan Koira odotetusta toiminnasta: -->